I make Apple Sauce Without the Added Sugar whenever I have a lot of apples on hand.

 - Lemon juice- 1 tablespoon

-- Remove from the stove and stir in your remaining ingredients.
+Once most of the liquid has boiled off remove the mixture from the stove and stir in the remaining ingredients.

 Allow to cool before serving.
 For added taste you can add allspice, nutmeg or ginger.
 Also, if you want to omit all sugar, you can easily use a sweeter apple.

 In addition to making a delicious treat right now, consider saving some for later.